What is Keratoconus

 Endothelial Cell Count

-Measuring the endothelial cell count (ECC) while not critical to the diagnosis of keratoconus it is important in monitoring the ongoing progression and health of the cornea.
+Measuring the endothelial cell count (ECC), while not critical to the diagnosis of keratoconus, is important in monitoring the ongoing progression and health of the cornea.
 The endothelial cells are found on the inside surface of the cornea and are responsible for maintaining corneal clarity.
 We continuously monitor the number of endothelial cells to help determine the cornea’s ability to support a contact lens.

 Contact Lenses provide the Best Vision and Comfort